 This is a brand new and incredibly easy solution for getting tea from pot to bottle.
-After a long search, we now offer a handy siphon with flow clamp & pot clip, perfect for those who aren't comfortable lifting a 2-gal pot and pouring it into a funnel.
+After a long search, we now offer a handy siphon with flow clamp & pot clip, perfect for those who aren't comfortable lifting a 1 or 2 gal pot and pouring it into a funnel.
 Using this siphon, all you have to do is pump once or twice and the tea will naturally flow through the tube and into your funnel or directly into the bottle.

 b. hand pour

-This classic method is great for those able to lift a 2-gal pot and pour into a funnel, or for those making a half-batch of essiac in a smaller pot.
+This classic method is great for those able to lift a 1 or 2 gal pot and pour into a funnel.
 All you have to do is, while wearing oven mitts, lift your pot over your bottle funnel and pour.
 Remember that you should use straining methods A, B, C, or D (see above).

 • step 4: boil •